asyovchev/Calculator/README.md

 # Calculator
 A basic calculator with some extra functions.
+Works with mouse clicks only (as of now).